Ryan Broom: Peterborough United

 On 24 August 2020, Broom joined League One club Peterborough United for an undisclosed fee, signing a three-year deal.
 On 5 September 2020, Broom made his Peterborough debut against former club Cheltenham as his former club knocked his new team out of the EFL Cup.
 His first goal for the club came when he scored the third goal in a 3–1 victory over Swindon Town just 4 minutes after coming off of the bench.

 Burton Albion (loan)

 On 1 February 2021, Broom joined League One side Burton Albion on loan for the remainder of the 2020–21 season.
 His first goal came on 17 April 2021, a 90+3 minute equaliser against Plymouth Argyle.

 Plymouth Argyle (loan)

 On 29 July 2021, Broom joined League One side Plymouth Argyle on loan for the 2021–22 season with a view to a permanent move.
+However, despite a successful period on loan, a fee for a permanent transfer could not be agreed between the two clubs..

-Cheltenham Town
+Cheltenham Town return

-On September 1st 2022, Broom returned to League One side Cheltenham Town signing a one-year deal.
+On 1 September 2022 Broom returned to League One side Cheltenham Town signing a one-year deal.
+He was offered a new contract at the end of the 2022–23 season.

+Fleetwood Town

+On 26 June 2023, Broom signed for League One club Fleetwood Town on a two-year deal having rejected the offer of a new contract at Cheltenham.

+Third spell at Cheltenham Town

+On 25 July 2025, Broom returned for a third spell at Cheltenham Town after his Fleetwood contract expired, signing a one-year contract.